utkuozdemir/nvidia_gpu_exporter/README.md

 ![GitHub all releases](https://img.shields.io/github/downloads/utkuozdemir/nvidia_gpu_exporter/total)
 ![Docker Pulls](https://img.shields.io/docker/pulls/utkuozdemir/nvidia_gpu_exporter)

-This is yet another an Nvidia GPU exporter for prometheus, using `nvidia-smi` binary to gather metrics.
+Nvidia GPU exporter for prometheus, using `nvidia-smi` binary to gather metrics.

-This approach has the following advantages:
+## Introduction

+There are many Nvidia GPU exporters out there however they have problems such as not being maintained, not providing pre-built binaries, having a dependency to Linux and/or Docker, targeting enterprise setups (DCGM) and so on.

+This is a simple exporter that uses `nvidia-smi(.exe)` binary to collect, parse and export metrics.
+This makes it possible to run it on Windows and get GPU metrics while gaming - no Docker or Linux required.

+This project is based on [a0s/nvidia-smi-exporter](https://github.com/a0s/nvidia-smi-exporter).
+However, this one is written in Go to produce a single, static binary.

+**If you are a gamer who's into monitoring, you are in for a treat.**

+## Highlights

-- It will work on any system that has `nvidia-smi(.exe)?` binary - be it Windows or Linux.
+- Will work on any system that has `nvidia-smi(.exe)?` binary - Windows, Linux, MacOS...
 No C bindings required
+- Doesn't even need to run the monitored machine: can be configured to execute `nvidia-smi` command remotely
-- No need for a Kubernetes environment or even a container, unlike DCGM
+- No need for a Docker or Kubernetes environment
-- It can even be customized to run nvidia-smi over SSH using command-line arguments

-This project is based on the project [a0s/nvidia-smi-exporter](https://github.com/a0s/nvidia-smi-exporter).
-However, this one is written in Go to produce a single, static binary.

-This makes it possible to run it on Windows and get GPU metrics while gaming - no Docker or Linux required.
+- Auto-discovery of the metric fields `nvidia-smi` can expose (future-compatible)
+- Comes with its own [Grafana dashboard](https://grafana.com/grafana/dashboards/14574)

 ## Visualization